The lost art of reading nature’s signs

 About the event

-Internationally renowned natural navigator and wayfinding expert Tristan Gooley will talk with SDS co-chair Dr Colette Jeffrey at our November lunchtime event.
+Internationally renowned natural navigator and wayfinding expert Tristan Gooley talks with SDS co-chair Dr Colette Jeffrey at our November lunchtime event.
 In an era when we increasingly rely on technology to navigate – and get lost when it fails – Tristan’s fascinating knowledge of navigation using natural cues and signs gives us ideas to incorporate into wayfinding system design and help us find our way on our walks.
 This is an ‘in conversation’ event (not a formal talk), and we invite you to ask questions and share your own natural navigation experiences.

 Known globally for his natural navigator skills, Tristan does not see navigating by nature as a survival skill but as a means to enrich journeys and connect with the world around us.
 He believes “everything outdoors is a clue.
 Every plant, animal, cloud or star is both a sign and part of our map” and will share his experiences of urban navigation using nature, how to navigate using plants and animals, and other insights from his bestselling book The Natural Navigator* (the 10th anniversary edition was published in August 2020).